EddieJ03/Amazon-Reviews-Project/README.md

 ![alt text](image-5.png)

 ### Model 2
 Here are our results for the second model.
-From the training data, we see that our training performance achieves a precision and recall of 0.65 and 0.89 respectively for non-positive and positive reviews while achieving a 0.99 and 0.97 precision and recall respectively for positive ones.
+From the training data, we see that our training performance achieves precision and recall of 0.65 and 0.89 respectively for non-positive and positive reviews while achieving a 0.99 and 0.97 precision and recall respectively for positive ones.
 The testing performances are somewhat lower yet still comparable in precision and recall (at 0.53 and 0.74 for non-positive reviews and 0.98 and 0.95 for positive ones).
 We also see an accuracy at 0.96 for training and 0.94 for testing.

 Train Set Performance:
 ![alt text](image-6.png)